5G is…

 As the regulator of the electronic communications market, the BIPT manages the electromagnetic radio frequency spectrum.
 In that capacity, the BIPT grants user rights for radio frequencies entirely or partially used for electronic communications services offered to the public.
 The radio frequencies are distributed in a manner that guarantees they are used as efficiently as possible.

-The same goes for the frequency bands that will be used for 5G.
+The same goes for the frequency bands that are used for 5G.

 Privacy and network security